How to Secure Your Web Application With the Right Practices

 1. Data Encryption

 Data encryption is all about protecting your most valuable data against attackers.
-Without encryption, it’s possible for unauthorised users to gain access to sensitive information by stealing it directly off of storage devices.
+Without encryption, unauthorised users can gain access to sensitive information by stealing it directly from storage devices.

 There are two types of encryption methods you can use: